scottgal/mostlylucidweb/Mostlylucid/Markdown/htmxtomakeyoursitemorespalike.md

 # Introduction
 In this site I use [HTMX](https://htmx.org/) extensively, this is a super easy way to make your site feel more responsive and smoother without having to write a lot of JavaScript.

+**NOTE: I'm not entirely happy with this yet, HTMX has some elements which make this tricky**

 <datetime class="hidden">2024-09-15T06:45</datetime>
 <!--category-- ASP.NET, HTMX, Apline.js -->
 [TOC]